 “I turned to my colleague from everyLIFE and said ‘we should work with Care England to change that’,” says Batchelor.
 “I caught up with Martin after that and his immediate reaction was ‘yes, this makes sense’.
 The sector needs a unifying symbol of pride and quality and care and it was relatively easy to do.”

-The founding partners have started a company called The CARE Badge Community Interest Company (CIC) to buy the badges from the manufacturer and sell them at a cost of £1 each to care providers and employers that interact with un-paid carers, with all profits going to charities selected by care workers.
+The founding partners have started a company called The CARE Badge Community Interest Company (CIC) to buy the badges from the manufacturer and sell them to care providers and employers that interact with un-paid carers, with all profits going to charities selected by care workers.

 “This could be supermarkets, petrol stations, banks, insurers of care homes or pharmacies.
 If you have 7 million unpaid carers and 1.6m paid care workers, that’s 13% of the UK population,” says Batchelor.